gitandre/INF3708-Software-Project-Management/README.md

 ## Directories and Their Purposes

 ### Calculations
-About: ## Software Project Management Calculations (wip)
+Software Project Management Calculations (wip)

 ### Glossary of terms
-About: # Glossary of Terms and Definitions
+Glossary of Terms and Definitions (wip)

 ### Past Paper 2022 Oct
-About: # Past Paper Analysis - Oct 2022
+Past Paper Analysis - Oct 2022 (wip)

 ### Study Guides by Chapter (wip & AI assisted)
-About: # AI Generated Study Guides for Chapters 01,02,03,04,05,06,07,09,11,13
+I Generated Study Guides for Chapters 01,02,03,04,05,06,07,09,11,13

 ### Textbook Analysis
-About: # Chapter Summaries
+Chapter Summaries (wip)

 ### Webinar Exam Prep Session
-About: # Webinar Exam Prep Session: Organized Notes
+Webinar Exam Prep Session: Organized Notes (wip)

+---

+ (wip) = Work In progress

+---

+### Disclaimer

+These resources are meant for learning purposes and comes with no guarantee of accuracy or correctness.
+Please do your own research and use it as a tool to double-check your own work, attempts and understanding.

+---